Employee Handbook

 Why You Need a Employee Handbook

 You are an employer with 50 or more employees and are required to include specific policies in your handbook, including FMLA leave, ADA reasonable accommodation procedures, and COBRA continuation coverage information.
+Get a quote for your employee handbook to ensure full federal and state compliance for organizations of any size.

 An employment claim or lawsuit has highlighted the need for documented policies on discrimination, harassment, discipline, or termination procedures that can serve as a defense against liability.
+Include a clear commission agreement reference in the handbook if your company employs salespeople on commission-based pay.

 Your company is preparing for growth, and you need a professional handbook that attracts talent by clearly communicating benefits, culture, and expectations to prospective and current employees.